VladViger/pasha_task/README.md

 > Simple CRUD Application
 ***

+This is a simple client-side application which is built on ReactJS using Redux architecture, routing and localStorage as data base.
+It developed as a test task which you can look at the link below.

 [Task specification](./SPECIFICATION.md)

-### Current Task List:
+### Current ToDo List:
-- configure webpack
+- configure webpack (chunks)
-- play with fonts
-- add width in table columns
-- testing in other browsers and screens
-- add 'key' in LocalStorageHelper
+- move lazyLoader files
-- add project description in Readme.md
+- add polyfill for IE (Promise)
-- add JSON instead localStorage data (for example)

 ### Questions:
 - jQuery & React?